Million Dollar Abie

 "Million Dollar Abie" is the sixteenth episode of the seventeenth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on April 2, 2006.
+It was originally aired on the Fox network in the United States on April 2, 2006.
 The episode was written by Tim Long and directed by Steven Dean Moore.
 This is the first episode to have a parody title of the film Million Dollar Baby, with the second being "Million Dollar Maybe" in season 21.

 In this episode, Grampa attempts suicide after angering the town and becomes a matador when the procedure is stopped.
 Actor and director Rob Reiner appeared as himself.
 The episode received mixed reviews.